We offer a pre-application enquiry service, which we strongly recommend you use before submitting your planning application.

 We'll send you confirmation of the advice we give, which will be particularly useful if you ever sell your property.
 Confirmation that you've had the necessary approval for any alterations is often requested as part of the sale.

 You can apply for the service using our online form below.

 Before you apply

 There's a charge for the service; see the 'how to pay' tab for details.
-If you're applying for more than one development, you'll only be charged once.
+If you're applying for more than one development, we'll only charge you once.

-To apply for this service, you'll need to agree with the following statements:
+To apply for this service you need to agree with the following statements:

-- I'm enquiring about a property or site in the Barnsley borough.
+- you're enquiring about a property or site in the Barnsley borough; and

-- I'm requesting this service for myself, or on behalf of someone who has given me their permission.
+- you're requesting this service for yourself, or on behalf of someone who has given you their permission.

 You must upload the documents listed in the 'what you need' tab along with your application.

 - the advice we give doesn't count as a formal response and doesn't affect any future decisions on planning permission.